imaginethat01/bloodjs/README.md

 Performance isn't great.
 2D side scrollers seem to work better than 3D games.

-The application will start a setup.exe - Feel free to tinker with the settings if you want, or simply start the game.
+The application will start a setup.exe - Feel free to tinker with the settings if you want, or simply start the game by choosing the last option on the setup menu.

 <h3>Adlib Music seems to work</h3>
 <h3>Soundblaster Audio seems to work</h3>